- Quant Systems

 Dice Roll

-a Java Script application where may roll one die or a few dice with a variety sides
+- a Java Script application where may roll one die or a few dice with a

 Black Jack